Xanax: How Much is Too Much?

-If you or your loved one is experiencing symptoms of Xanax abuse or addiction, your best option is to seek professional treatment, which can come in several forms, such as short-term or long-term inpatient or outpatient rehab, depending on the level of dependence.6
+If you’re concerned that you or someone close to you has developed a Xanax addiction, your best option may be to seek out professional treatment, which can come in several forms such as short-term or long-term inpatient or outpatient rehab, depending on the level of dependence.9

-If your addiction is quite severe you’ll want to find yourself an inpatient treatment program.
-It will provide you with a safe space to withdraw from the drug in a temptation-free environment.
-You’ll get round-the-clock care and support, a structured schedule, and individual and group therapy sessions designed to help you recalibrate and plan the next steps in your life.
+If your addiction is quite severe you may want to find yourself an inpatient treatment program.
+Not only do inpatient treatment settings provide you with a safe space to withdraw from the drug in a temptation-free environment.
+You’ll have access to round-the-clock care and support, a structured schedule, and individual and group therapy sessions designed to help you recalibrate and plan the next steps in your life.

-If you don’t think you’ll be tempted to take Xanax while still living at home, outpatient treatment options may be an option for you.
+If personal recovery supports are in place and individual stressors, triggers, and temptations to take Xanax are relatively low at home, outpatient treatment programs may be a viable rehabilitation option for you.
 You’ll like this option if you still need to go to work or live at home.

-Another option you may want to look into is community-based treatment, such as 12-step programs.
-These groups are free and offered all over the U.S. They can be highly effective when it comes to recovery and helping you maintain a Xanax-free life.
+Another option you may want to look into is community-based recovery, such as 12-step programs (e.g., Narcotics Anonymous, Pills Anonymous).
+Meetings are free and hosted all over the U.S. They can be highly effective when it comes to recovery, relapse prevention, and helping you maintain a Xanax-free life.